General Information on Anxiety & CBD

-For anxiety, CBD works like this – when the body naturally releases endocannabinoid chemicals (or you ingest them through an oil, tincture or edible,) they connect with the receptors and that stimulates the body’s natural ability to create serotonin, a natural mood stabilizer.
+For anxiety, CBD works like this – when the body naturally releases endocannabinoid chemicals (or you ingest them through a tincture or edible) they connect with the receptors and that stimulates the body’s natural ability to create serotonin, a natural mood stabilizer.

 CBD for Anxiety FAQ’s

 On the other hand, CBD isolate is simply CBD that has been isolated from the cannabis plant (meaning there is no THC).
 CBD isolate contains no other cannabinoids (THC being one of them,) so isolate is a good choice for those that are drug tested for work, or simply have an aversion to ingesting THC.
 CBD alone still has anti-inflammatory, pain-relieving and anti-anxiety properties, but is also known for its tendency to be harder to pinpoint the dose that works for you.

-Taking the oil every day is key, as CBD does not work like a pharmaceutical drug, where you will feel the effects right away – it takes time for the CBD to work it’s way into your system and for some people, this can take up to 6 weeks, but most people see results within 2 weeks.
+Taking the oil every day is key, as CBD does not work like a pharmaceutical drug, where you will feel the effects right away – it takes time for CBD to work it’s way into your system and for some people, this can take up to 6 weeks, but most people see results within 2 weeks.
 Others may notice the effects shortly after beginning their CBD routine.
 The takeaway from this is to be patient and make sure you’re getting your CBD from a reputable company that is happy to provide you with third party lab test results (such as all of the CBD that we carry).

 Many factors can determine the length of time it will take to start seeing results from CBD.
 How it is administered, the potency and quality of the product and your body’s rate of metabolizing the oil will all factor into this.
 The best way to administer cannabidiol oil is sublingually, or under the tongue, using a CBD tincture.
 The rate of absorption is far greater there and taking CBD this way will ensure it enters your bloodstream quickly, bypassing your digestive system.
 To decide on potency, we usually recommend starting with a 500 mg version, a good starting point as you experiment and discover what dose works for you.